Splode/hackwild/_posts/2018-04-27-creating-a-command-line-application-with-nodejs.md

 The `command()` method takes a `String` argument with the following syntax: `'command <required> [optional]'`, where `command` is the sub-command name followed by arguments.
 The `<>` brackets indicate a required argument, while the `[]` brackets indicated an optional requirement.

-> The application will error-out if the `add` command is run without providing the required `note` argument.

 We're going to set the command to `add` and set the `note` argument as required.
 We'll also set a command alias, `a`.
 This allows us to call the `add` command with either `add` or `a`.

 Next, we provide a description of the command to be displayed when a user accesses the help output using the `--help` flag.